paulfranco/AndroidInterviewQuestions/README.md

 **Why do the resource need to be internalized?**

 Alternative resource may be provided for different devices.
 They can be maintained independently, and different languages may be implemented.

+**Where are the element's IDs stored?**

+They are stored in the projects R class.

+**Enumerate some of the sub-directories within the res directory**

+Color, Drawable, Layout, Values, Raw, and Mipmap.

+**What are 9 patch images?**

+They are a stretchable bitmap image that are automatically resized to fit the contents of the View.
+They are usually used for the background of Buttons.

+**What alternative resources can be provided for the screen orientation?**

+Port: when the device is in portrait orientation.
+Land: when the device is in landscape orientation.